Weave Local Scorers

 β

-This scorer checks that the input text is coherent.
+This scorer checks whether the input text is coherent.

 The WeaveCoherenceScorerV1